Frequently Asked Questions

 Lemons and other citrus fruit trees grow well across the middle east.
 It is a drought tolerant species that thrives in well-drained sandy soil, enjoying the hours of sunshine which bring on an abundance of fruit.
 The lemon tree is a symbol of peace in many middle eastern cultures; the fruit and leaves are also used in many Syrian and other middle eastern dishes and the tree itself provides welcome shade.

-One of the first things we did in Kurdistan was to give people lemon trees – it was a way to make connections, to strike up friendships and to begin a conversation about gardens and gardening.
+One of the first things we did in Kurdistan was to give people lemon trees.
+It was a way to make connections, to strike up friendships and to begin a conversation about gardens and gardening.
 We gave out seeds and tree saplings and spoke to people about our idea of starting a garden competition in Domiz 1 camp.
 The lemon trees helped us gain people’s trust.
 It seemed fitting therefore that our organisation, borne out of the desire to provide seeds of hope and love to people who have had to leave their gardens far behind, was named Lemon Tree Trust.

 Why did you create a show garden at the 2018 RHS Chelsea Flower Show?